 Teach Each Other Mondays

-B&W’s main project in 2021 are the Teach Each Other Mondays, our non-hierarchical knowledge sharing format that we are developing together with you.
-We look forward to seeing you again at Forsøgsstationen on Monday mornings starting April 26, 2021, if corona regulations permit.
+One of B&W’s main projects are the Teach Each Other Mondays, our non-hierarchical knowledge sharing format that we are developing together with you.
+We look forward to seeing you for the second season at Forsøgsstationen on Monday mornings starting in October.

-Together, we will challenge hierarchies in teaching, adressing the contributions of everyone participating with equal attention.
+Together with you, we want to challenge hierarchies in teaching, and adress the contributions of everyone participating with equal care and attention.

 Share your practice